Welcome to One Creative Cook!

 How My Recipes Are Created

-• 👨🍳 Tested for Years – After making the same dishes hundreds—sometimes thousands—of times in restaurant kitchens, I’ve learned exactly what works.
+• Tested for Years – After making the same dishes hundreds—sometimes thousands—of times in restaurant kitchens, I’ve learned exactly what works.
 From perfecting hollandaise for brunch to balancing the best tomato sauce, my recipes include the techniques and shortcuts that only come from experience and repetition.

 • Most of my travels have been through North America and Asia.
-My husband and I have taken long road trips across Canada and the U.S., and we’re currently based in Mexico.
-Over the past decade, we’ve explored Southeast Asia, including Vietnam, Laos, Indonesia, Cambodia, Malaysia, and Taiwan—and even got married on Sairee Beach in Koh Tao, Thailand!
+My husband and I have taken road trips across Canada and the U.S., and we’ve spent extended time living and cooking in places like Mexico, Costa Rica, and Southeast Asia.

-More recently, we visited Australia and New Zealand and had short stops in Shanghai, Tokyo, and Hong Kong.
-While I haven’t traveled much through Europe, I’ve visited Germany multiple times to see family who moved there from Iraq.
-I’d love to explore more of Europe, Africa, Central and South America, and Japan and Korea in the future!
+While I haven’t explored much of Europe yet, I’ve visited Germany several times to see family who moved there from Iraq.
+I’d love to experience more of Europe, Africa, Central and South America, and spend more time in Japan and South Korea in the future.

 • We met while working at the same restaurant shortly after I finished chef school and hit it off right away.
 With my background as a chef and his front-of-house skills, we made a great team and eventually co-managed a restaurant in Toronto.